Selhar/learning_resources/README.md

-The idea is to have a curated list of learning resources.
+The idea is to have a curated list of learning resources and tools for personal use.
 Currently sorting through mud, should take a while.
 TODO: Review indexed files

 # Programming